-No scripting language is available for defining interactivity, but interactivity can be defined by using the Quicktime Software Development Kit provided by Apple.
+No scripting language is available for defining interactivity, but interactivity can be defined by using the QuickTime Software Development Kit provided by Apple.

-Extensions to Quicktime can be defined on the user's side by using the Quicktime Software Development Kit provided by Apple.
-It provides interfaces in C or Java Quicktime content can be embedded in a web page, but only a restricted set of functions are available from scripting languages such as Javascript, making Quicktime not very well suitable for development of interactive content on the Web.
-Timeline-based, raw graphics animation as provided by authoring tools such as Adobe Premiere or Macromedia Director.
+Extensions to QuickTime can be defined on the user's side by using the QuickTime Software Development Kit provided by Apple.
+It provides interfaces in C or Java QuickTime content can be embedded in a web page, but only a restricted set of functions are available from scripting languages such as JavaScript, making QuickTime not very well suitable for development of interactive content on the Web.

+Timeline-based, raw graphics animation is provided by authoring tools such as Adobe Premiere or Macromedia Director.